Fair Sculpture

 In the Fair Sculpture artist residency, the resident artist works at a school, not as a teacher or other usual member of school staff, but as a professional artist.
 The project aims to empower kids and young people from different backgrounds.
 The focus is to give exposure to school children who do not normally have the opportunity to meet professional artists and encounter different kinds of cultural events as well as give the participating artists opportunities to work and create in a vivid learning environment.

 Essi Pitkänen and Daniela Pascual Esparza worked at the residency of Joutsa during spring 2023.
-The artists Iiri Poteri and Thomas Westphal have been selected as artists-in-residence at two schools in Espoo.
-They will work in the schools for 2,5 months from 1 September.
+The artists Iiri Poteri and Thomas Westphal worked as artists-in-residence at two schools in Espoo for 2,5 months in Autumn 2024.

 Weekly afternoon school